LoTerence/altcoin-charter/README.md

 See the histories of cryptocurrencies you saved

-Built with the MERN stack:
+Built with the MERN stack
-- React + Redux front end and
+- React + Redux front end
-- Node.js, Express, and MongoDB backend.
+- Node.js, Express, and MongoDB backend
-- Includes authentication with passportjs and OAuth2.0 with google and facebook
+- Includes authentication with Passport.js - OAuth2.0 with google and facebook
+- Bootstrap 5 for the UI components

 Example of the app is deployed on: https://altcoin-charter-prod-43963c381922.herokuapp.com